HOME • SEARCH • EMAIL • ABOUT

 Others

 - Fiber: Stem yields a good fiber; considered a good substitute for jute. (•) In Niger, fibers are used for making fishing nets and lines.
 In Central African Republic, used for making large hunting nets.
 In Cameroon, fiber is used in making ropes to lash firewood.
-(33)
+(33) Used as rough cordage, sacking, and for making brooms.

 Studies